Carl Rüedi: Years of study and first sojourn in the USA (1866-74)

 In 1866 Carl Rüedi enrolled at the University of Tübingen to study Protestant theology.
-In the summer of 1867 Rüedi continued his study at the University of Zürich.
+In the summer of 1867, Rüedi continued his study at the University of Zurich.

 Carl's elder brother Wilhelm had been living as a physician in the United States for 12 years.
-In 1867 Wilhelm came for a visit to his home village Zizers (Graubünden) and suggested his brothers Carl and Paul to follow him to America.
-Both agreed, and on December 17, 1867 they set out for Philadelphia (Pennsylvania).
+In 1867, Wilhelm came for a visit to his home village Zizers (Graubünden) and suggested his brothers Carl and Paul to follow him to America.
+Both agreed, and on 17 December 1867 they set out for Philadelphia (Pennsylvania).
 Paul, a trained physician, opened a doctor's office there and did not visit his homeland before 1882.
-(Paul (born November 19, 1844) had studied medicine at the University of Würzburg (winter of 1863-64), the University of Zürich (summer of 1864), the University of Munich (summer of 1865 – winter of 1865-66) and the University of Tübingen (summer of 1866).)
+(Paul (born 19 November 1844) had studied medicine at the University of Würzburg (winter of 1863-64), the University of Zurich (summer of 1864), the Ludwig-Maximilians-Universität München (summer of 1865 – winter of 1865-66) and the University of Tübingen (summer of 1866).)
 Impressed by his two brothers Carl also got interested in medicine.

 After his father's death (1870) Carl returned to Zizers and took up a study of medicine at the University of Bern in April 1870.
 In the summer of 1871 he changed to the University of Würzburg.

-In the winter of 1871-72 and the summer of 1872 Carl Rüedi continued his study of medicine at the University of Munich.
+In the winter of 1871-72 and the summer of 1872 Carl Rüedi continued his study of medicine at the Ludwig-Maximilians-Universität München.
 In the winter of 1872-73 he returned to the University of Bern and prepared himself for the final exams.
-In the spring of 1874 he received an M.D.
+In the spring of 1874, he received an M.D.
 (Doctor of Medicine) and opened a doctor's office in the village of Seewis im Prättigau (Graubünden).